-Does the translation provider offer a centralized translation management system?
+Does the vendor offer a centralized translation management system?

-If you have ever sat at your desk, pounding your head and wondering where your translation project sits, you understand the frustration that comes with not having a centralized translation management system.
-Complete centralization means that you’re never facing undue risk when it comes to your translation deliverables—because everything is tracked and kept up-to-date in one central system.
-Without a centralized translation management system, you may be deprived of full visibility and the ability to utilize as a whole your entire company’s translation memories from disparate business units.
+If you have ever wondered about the status of your content project, you understand the frustration that comes with not having a centralized translation management system.
+Complete centralization means never facing undue risk when it comes to your translation deliverables—because everything is tracked and kept up-to-date in one central system.
+Without a centralized content management system, you may be deprived of full visibility and the ability to utilize as a whole your entire company’s translation memories from disparate business units.

-By partnering with AMPLEXOR, you can alleviate the heavy lifting by using a cloud-based platform that enables you to track every project every step of the way.
+However, it's possible to alleviate the heavy lifting by using a cloud-based platform that enables you to track every project every step of the way.
 Approvers and requestors alike can work inside the system and have visibility into the entire workflow.
 What does this have to do with the cost of translation services you ask?
-A centralized system means more efficient workflows and boosting quality while saving time and money!
-Did we mention our centralized translation management system—which we call Transplicity—is free for all our customers to use just for partnering with us?
-That right there saves a good chunk of change.
+A centralized system means more efficient workflows and boosting quality while saving resources.

-Does the translation provider offer translation memory—and consider it your intellectual property?
+Does the vendor offer translation memory—and consider it your intellectual property?